sup3rgiu/stickBrush/README.md

 #### Stuff used to make this:

-* [Jack Moore's autosize plugin](https://github.com/jackmoore/autosize), used to autoresize the user input
+* [Jack Moore's autosize plugin](https://github.com/jackmoore/autosize), used to autoresize the user input!